-Below two examples of a SBEND3D which loads a field map file named "90degree\Dipole\Magnet.out" defining a hard edge model of 90 degree dipole magnet with homogenous magnetic field.
+Below are two examples of a SBEND3D which loads a field map file named "90degree\Dipole\Magnet.out" defining a hard edge model of 90 degree dipole magnet with homogenous magnetic field.
 The first 8 lines are presumed to be header material and are ignored.
-The first 8 lines in the field map are ignored.
 Positions have units of m and fields units of Tesla.
 The corresponding 3D magnetic field map is shown in the following figure in the Cartesian coordinate system (x, y, z).
 A horizontal cross section of the 3D magnetic field map when z = 0 is also shown.